MechMindRobotics/.github/profile/README.md

 Through Mech-Eye SDK, you can control Mech-Eye Industrial 3D Camera (hereinafter referred to as "the camera") to obtain images and point clouds.
 Available for Windows and Linux, Mech-Eye SDK includes Mech-Eye API (the native API) and the GenICam interface for the camera.
 Mech-Eye API is available for C++, C#, and Python.
 ROS 1 and ROS 2 interfaces are also provided for communicating with the camera.

+> Note:
+> the ROS interfaces can only be used with Mech-Eye API 2.0.2 and below.

 Before downloading the samples and ROS interfaces, please install Mech-Eye SDK first.

 ### Download Mech-Eye SDK